-- 1. Verbal warnings

-- 2. Time out

-- 3. Loss of privileges such as field trips, recess and special activities
+- 2. Time out - 3.
+Loss of privileges such as field trips, recess and special activities

-- 4. Behavior notes to parents

-- 5. Phone calls to parents

 Students who do not consistently follow the rules and obey their teachers may sometimes go on field trips only if accompanied by their parents.
 If students do not listen and follow the rules at school, they probably will not do so when they get away from school.
 We want children to be safe at all times; therefore, we must take the necessary precautions on field trips by having parents be responsible for their own child.
 This is at the discretion of the child's teacher with administrator approval.